netzfisch/netzfisch.github.io/static/git.md

 To get the remote with commits not present in your local branch AND vice versa in sync do `git rebase origin master`.

+#### email

+Extract two topmost commits from the current branch and format them as e-mailable patches:

+    $ git format-patch -2

+Apply a series of patches from a mailbox or a given one, e.g. '0001-use-unicorn-via-procfile'.

+    $ git am 0001-use-unicorn-via-procfile

   [1]: http://git-scm.com/docs
   [2]: /ruby/2010/01/29/git-basics.html